Confirmation Bias in Social Networks: Monte Carlo simulations: determining consensus type in classic networks

 This can be seen in two ways: (i) there is a statistically significant difference between the proportions in Table~\ref{tab:simulation} under $\tau = 1$ and $\tau = 30$, and (ii) the coefficients of the dummy variable $\mathbbm{1}\{\tau=30\}$ are higher than the coefficients of the dummy variable $\mathbbm{1}\{\tau=1\}$ for the referred networks.

-Moreover, the intuition is that if there is a partisanship imbalance, then partisan individuals can unbalance opinions in the same way the realization of the first signals do.
-More explicitly, a partisan agent with high degree of partisanship will almost never interpret ambiguous evidences in a way that disagrees with his beliefs and a similar effect applies to his neighbors.
+Moreover, if an imbalance in partisanship exists, then partisan agents can unbalance opinions in the same way realization of the first signals do.
+More explicitly, a partisan agent with high degree of partisanship will almost never interpret ambiguous evidence in a way that disagrees with his beliefs and a similar effect applies to his neighbors.
 However, partisan agents might be more or less connected and even connected to each other.

-Naturally, in networks (A), (C) and (G) partisan agents are invariably open-minded because those networks are complete, i.e. all individuals are connected with every other individual in the network, regardless their types.
-In this sense, it makes sense to analyze the effect of open-mindedness in networks (B), (D), (E), (F) and (H) since it is not always that those agents are connected.
-The simulated probability $\hat{p}$ in those cases are reported in Table~\ref{tab:open-narrow} and the next result is stated immediately.
+Naturally, in networks (A), (C), and (G), partisan agents are invariably open-minded as those networks are complete (i.e., all agents are connected with every other agent in the network, regardless of their types).
+Hence, analyzing the effect of OM in networks (B), (D), (E), (F), and (H) as those agents are not always connected.
+Table~\ref{tab:open-narrow} reports simulated probability $\hat{p}$ in those cases, and the next result is stated immediately.

-\begin{result}[open-minded partisans] In expected terms, for biased individuals, open-mindedness of partisans increases the odds of the less biased consensus formation in networks (F) and (H), whereas narrow-mindedness of partisans increases the odds of the less biased consensus formation in networks (B) and (E). \end{result}
+\begin{result}[open-minded partisans] In expected terms, for biased agents, open-mindedness of partisans increases odds of less-biased consensus formation in networks (F) and (H).
+Conversely, narrow-mindedness of partisans increases the odds of the less-biased consensus formation in networks (B) and (E). \end{result}

-This can be seen in two ways: (i) there is a statistically significant (positive) difference between the proportions in Table~\ref{tab:open-narrow} under the open-minded (OM) and narrow-minded (NM) cases; i.e. OM increases the odds with respect to the NM case for networks (F) and (H), whereas the NM increases the odds with respect to the OM case in networks (B) and (E); and (ii) the coefficients of the dummy variable OM in the Probit regression are only positive for networks (F) and (H) and negative for the (B) and (E) networks.
+This can be seen in two ways: (i) a statistically significant (positive) difference between the proportions in Table~\ref{tab:open-narrow} under the open-minded (OM) and narrow-minded (NM) cases.
+That is, OM increases the odds relative to the NM case for networks (F) and (H), whereas NM increases the odds with respect to the OM case in networks (B) and (E). (ii) Coefficients of the dummy variable OM in the Probit regression are only positive for networks (F) and (H) and negative for the (B) and (E) networks.